 - Show an online slide presentation about glaciers from the National Park Service VIEWS website.

-- Look at photos from the Repeat Photography Research being done in Glacier
+- Look at photos from the Repeat Photography Project being done in Glacier.

 - Have students use free online satellite software to explore earth - including Glacier National Park with ideas from the Earth from Above lesson plan by Tom Stahley, Billings Skyview High School.